juliengoff/AsciiTests/README.md

 How to deploy :

-Add Junit 4 librairy to project buildpath
+Add Junit 4 library to project buildpath

 Run command gradlew copyJarDependencies

-Add librairy from /libs folder to project buildpath
+Add library from /libs folder to project buildpath